[Skip to Content]

 Answer: There is not a student category at this time.
 Student journalists are welcome to enter the contest if they wish to compete on an equal footing with non-student entrants.

-Question: How does the contest judging work?
+Question: How does the contest judge work?

 Answer: Each category is assigned a jury of several qualified members who review entries and select three finalists.
-Those finalists are forwarded to the Poynter Journalism Prizes Selection Board, a group of 14 judges who will choose the winners.
+Those finalists are forwarded to the Poynter Journalism Prizes Selection Board, a group of judges who will choose the winners.
 Jurors and judges will recuse themselves from judging work from their own organization or by anyone with whom they have a relationship that would not allow them to be impartial.